-Grade 6: For core content classes, parents should begin each day by referencing our "6th Grade At Home Learning Calendar" which has been given to parents/students electronically and was picked up with materials.
+Grade 6: For core content classes, parents should begin each day by referencing our "6th Grade At Home Learning Calendar" and can expect to receive an updated "6th Grade At Home Learning Calendar" this Friday afternoon.
 All details related to each assignment can be found in the teachers' corresponding Google Classroom.
 All work in each daily column should be completed by the end of that day.
 Spanish assignments will be posted to Mrs. Miller's Google Classroom on Wednesdays and Fridays.